JackHanke/JackHanke/README.md

 ## I usually commit work on machine learning and mathematics.
 I also have a passion for educational outreach on these topics.

-In terms of machine learning I am most proud of my work in the `neuaralnetsfromscratch` repo, where I programmed a neural network with just NumPy.
+In terms of machine learning I am most proud of my work in the `nets` repo, where I programmed a neural network with just NumPy.
 This work closely follows Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) textbook, and allowed me to get a much better understanding of back propogation.

 In terms of mathematics, I am most proud of my work in the `minimal-insribed-polyforms` repo, where I enumerated many different [minimal inscribed polyforms](https://digitalcommons.lib.uconn.edu/cgi/viewcontent.cgi?article=1938&context=srhonors_theses).
 Some of these enumerations can be found on the [OEIS](https://oeis.org/) ([A356888](https://oeis.org/search?q=A356888&language=english&go=Search) and [A356889](https://oeis.org/search?q=A356889&language=english&go=Search)).